liquid-java/liquidjava-docs/pages/annotations/external-refinements-for.md

 # @ExternalRefinementsFor

-External refinements let you add refinements to an existing class that you cannot modify.
+External refinements let you add refinements to existing classes and interfaces that you cannot directly annotate, such as ones from the Java standard library, third-party dependencies, or shared APIs, without actually modifying their source code.

-For this, the `@ExternalRefinementsFor` annotation is used to specify the qualified name of the class you want to refine in a separate interface.
-This makes it possible to refine external classes from the Java standard library, third-party dependencies, or shared APIs without modifying their source code.
+For this, the `@ExternalRefinementsFor` annotation is used to specify the qualified name of the class or interface you want to refine in a separate interface.

 ```java
 import liquidjava.specification.*;